 Arrival and Orientation

-After dark, we will turn on the UV light in hopes to attract some nocturnal insects!
+After dark, we will turn on the UV light in hopes of attracting some nocturnal insects!
 There are far more species of moths than butterflies in the Neotropics, and although they present challenges to species identification, we will hope to see species in several families of moths, including some large sphinx moths and silk moths!
 Please note that our butterfly tours focus on the identification of diurnal lepidopterans (butterflies and skippers).
-We will enjoy the moths on the light sheet but there will be no attention to their identification.
+We will enjoy the moths on the light sheet but there will be less attention to their identification.

 AM: Las Minas (15 minutes from Canopy Lodge)